Academic Resources

 Career Development

 Career Development provides comprehensive resources and services to all Plymouth State University students and alumni aimed at positioning students and alumni for career success.
-Professional staff and Career Peer Advisors provide advising and programmatic services that support students and alumni in a variety of career-related needs including major and career exploration, resume and cover letter development, job/internship search, interview preparation, networking support, graduate school planning, and more.
+Professional staff and Academic & Career Peer Advisors provide advising and programmatic services that support students and alumni in a variety of career-related needs including major and career exploration, resume and cover letter development, job/internship search, interview preparation, networking support, graduate school planning, and more.
 Throughout the academic year, Career Development hosts a variety of employer events including career fairs, employer information sessions, and career training programs.
-Additionally, CD hosts career exploration, career readiness, and career planning sessions for student organizations, academic courses, and student affinity groups (athletes, TRiO, Veterans, etc.)
+Additionally, Career Development hosts career exploration, career readiness, and career planning sessions for student organizations, academic courses, and student affinity groups (athletes, TRiO, Veterans, etc.)

 Career Discovery